Nyaru Menteng Orangutan Reintroduction Project

 Nyaru Menteng also aims to help protect large areas of untouched forest for this purpose.
 One of the biggest challenges BOS faces today is finding suitable and safe habitat for release.

-As of August 2009, there are about 600 orangutans being rehabilitated at Nyaru Menteng - a number well beyond the intended capacity of the centre.
-The centre is also home to 7 sunbears currently.
+As of December 2014, there are 489 orangutans being rehabilitated at Nyaru Menteng - a number well beyond the intended capacity of the centre.